platformsh/platformsh-docs/src/configuration/app/build.md

 The `post_deploy` hook functions exactly the same as the `deploy` hook, but after the container is accepting connections.
 That is, it will run concurrently with normal incoming traffic.
 That makes it well suited to any updates that do not require exclusive database access.

 What is "safe" to run in a `post_deploy` hook vs. in a `deploy` hook will vary by the application.
-Often times cache clears, content imports, and other such tasks are good candidates for a `post_deploy` hook.
+Often times content imports, some types of cache warmups, and other such tasks are good candidates for a `post_deploy` hook.

 The `post_deploy` hook logs to its own file, `/var/log/post_deploy.log`.